List of Twilight characters: Jasper Hale

 Jasper Hale (born Jasper Whitlock) is the adopted son of Carlisle and Esme Cullen, adoptive brother of Rosalie, Edward, and Emmett, and husband of Alice Cullen.
 He and Rosalie are not related, but they can pass for biological siblings and share the surname "Hale."
 He has honey-blond hair, and he is lean.
 His face and body are covered with crescent-shaped scars, after his years of fighting and training newborn vampires.

 He was born about 1844 in what is now the state of Texas.
 In 1861, he joined the Confederate States Army to serve in the American Civil War.
 He was extremely charismatic and ascended through the ranks.
 In 1863, Maria transformed the 19-year-old Jasper to help her claim territory in Monterrey.
 As a vampire, he gained the ability to sense and manipulate the emotions of those around him.
 In Maria's army, he trained young vampires and killed them when they were no longer useful.
 After a century, he wearied of the lifestyle and joined his friend Peter and his mate Charlotte.

-Despite feeling his prey's fear and horror as they died, Jasper couldn't stop himself from feeding from humans.
+Despite feeling his prey's fear and horror as they died, Jasper couldn't stop himself from feeding on humans.
 In the Cullen family, he is least able to control his bloodlust and struggles to maintain his "vegetarian" lifestyle.
 He isn't as emotionally attached to the other members of the Cullen family, but he stays because he is devoted to Alice.

 Alice foresaw that she and Jasper would fall in love, and she found him out in a diner in Philadelphia.
 Together, they joined the Cullen family.

 In Twilight, Jasper struggles to prevent himself from attacking Bella.
 He accompanies Alice and Bella when they are hiding from James, using his ability to calm Bella when she is stressed or afraid.
 In New Moon, he loses control and tries to attack Bella after smelling her blood when she gets a papercut, prompting Edward to leave Forks in order to protect her.
 When the Cullens return, Jasper votes for Bella to become a vampire, stating that it would be a nice change from him wanting to attack her.
 In Eclipse, Jasper teaches the werewolves and vampires fighting techniques to defend themselves against newborn vampires.
 In Breaking Dawn, he leaves with Alice to find a vampire-human hybrid, and returns with her to defend Renesmee and the rest of the family against the Volturi.

 Jackson Rathbone plays Jasper in the Twilight film series.